|Subject:||Restoring quantined emails|

 Often users have to restore emails that are quarantined.
 Follow the steps below to restore any message.

-- Log in to Admin Console
+- Log in to the Admin Console

 - Click Search Messages under Message Repository to search for the desired message.